w3f/Grants-Program/applications/DeAINet.md

   It is implemented by pallet-user and consists of all the callable DeAPIs in the application layer for users to send request and retrieve the response which also implements a DPoS concensus aside from Polkadot/Kusama to guarantee decentralization, venerable, and security.

   4. **API-NFT Mint.**
   Any inventors could mint tradable API-NFTs as digital patents when they submit DeAPI to DeAINet to earn API usage gains.
-The NFT mint will be implemented by RMRK protocol and tradable on Singular and Kodadot.
+The NFT mint will be implemented by pallent-softNFT and tradable on Singular and Kodadot marketplace.

 ### Ecosystem Fit